wp-plugins/slideshow-gallery/readme.txt

 To embed a slideshow with the images uploaded to a WordPress post/page through it's media gallery, simply insert `[slideshow post_id="X"]` (where X is the ID value of the post).
 Whether you want to display the images from a post or a page, the parameter remains `post_id`.

+= Shortcode for latest/featured products =

+In order to display latest or featured products in a slideshow, you need the <a href="http://tribulant.com/plugins/view/10/wordpress-shopping-cart-plugin" title="WordPress Shopping Cart">Shopping Cart plugin</a> from Tribulant Software.
+Once you have this installed and activated, you can easily display recent or featured products.
+To display recent products use the shortcode `[slideshow products="latest"]` and to display featured products, use `[slideshow products="featured"]`.
+For both, you can use the `productsnumber` parameter to limit the number of products eg. `[slideshow products="latest" productsnumber="5"]`

 = Hardcode into any plugin/theme with PHP =

 To hardcode into any PHP file of your WordPress theme, simply use `<?php if (function_exists('slideshow')) { slideshow($output = true, $gallery_id = false, $post_id = false, $params = array()); } ?>`.